kyma-project/test-infra/development/README.md

 ## Overview

-The purpose of the folder is to store scripts used for the development of the `test-infra` repository.
+The purpose of the folder is to store tools developed and used in the `test-infra` repository.

 ### Project structure